Guy Liddell: Later career

-Liddell was expected to succeed David Petrie as Director General of MI5, but was passed over when Home Secretary Herbert Morrison was informed by Ellen Wilkinson of rumours that he might be a double agent and was instead appointed Deputy-Director-General under Percy Sillitoe.
+Liddell was expected to succeed Director General of MI5, David Petrie, but was passed over when Home Secretary Herbert Morrison was informed by Ellen Wilkinson of rumours that he might be a double agent and was instead appointed Deputy-Director-General under Percy Sillitoe.
 These rumours were accentuated when his close friend Guy Burgess defected.
-He was also a known associate of Kim Philby and Anthony Blunt, other members of the Cambridge Five spy ring; and in 1953, following an MI5 internal investigation, he took early retirement and went to work as a security adviser to the Atomic Energy Authority.
+He was also a known associate of other members of the Cambridge Five spy ring, Kim Philby, Anthony Blunt and Donald Maclean.
+In 1953 following an MI5 internal investigation he took early retirement and went to work as a security adviser to the Atomic Energy Authority.
 He died of heart failure aged 66 in 1958 at his home, 18 Richmond Court, Sloane Street, London, and was buried at Putney Vale Cemetery.
 In 1979, Goronwy Rees confessed to having been a Soviet spy, and named Liddell as the Fifth Man.
-Papers released since have all but completely cleared him of the charge, with the general academic consensus being that he was naïve in his friendships with some of his colleagues.
+Papers released since have all but completely cleared him of the charge, naming John Cairncross as the fifth man, with the general academic consensus being that Liddell was naïve in his friendships with some of his colleagues.
 In the words of Rupert Allason, 'his unwise friendships and his preference for homosexual company, posthumously wrecked his reputation as a shrewd intelligence professional.'
 However, there are dissenting views.
-John Costello in Mask of Treachery contends that Liddell was recruited by the Soviets, and alleged that Liddell "... was the most successful mole of all."
+John Costello in Mask of Treachery contends that Liddell was recruited by the Soviets, and claimed Liddell "...was the most successful mole of all."

-A 1988 article in The Atlantic also suggested that Liddell may have been the "Fifth Man" of the spy ring, due to his close relationship with Guy Burgess, Anthony Blunt and Kim Philby.
-In 1990, however, John Cairncross was shown to be that fifth individual, not Liddell.

-Rupert Allason (2018) (writing as "Nigel West") made no suggestion that Liddell had been responsible for any treachery, and in fact, claimed that he "was betrayed by Burgess, Blunt, and Philby".

 Wartime diaries

-Liddell kept an almost daily diary containing details of his work at MI5 throughout the Second World War, dictated to, typed up and indexed by his secretary, Margot Huggins.
-Military historian Rupert Allason, writing under the pen name of Nigel West, has edited Liddell's wartime diaries for publication in two volumes.
+Liddell kept an almost daily diary containing details of his work at MI5 throughout World War II, dictated to, typed up and indexed by his secretary, Margot Huggins.
+Military historian Rupert Allason, writing under the nom de plume of Nigel West, has edited Liddell's wartime diaries for publication in two volumes.